-Document Number: OWLC-V01-0924 Issue Date: July 2024 Version Number: 02 Status: FINAL Next Review Date: July 2025 Page 2 Linked to Policy Number: OPSP11
+Document Number: OWLC-V01-0725 Issue Date: May 2025 Version Number: 04 Status: FINAL Next Review Date: May 2026 Page 2 Linked to Policy Number: OPSP11

-- Inspiring our pupils to develop a love of learning, experience success and achieve positive outcomes - Helping our pupils to remember what they learn and make progress in all subject areas - Supporting our pupils to be ready for the next stage of learning - Ensuring every pupil leaves a reader - Enabling pupils to achieve qualifications and accreditation reflective of their strengths, needs and interests - Encouraging our pupils to raise their career aspirations - Providing our pupils with knowledge and experience of the workplace - Developing our pupils' employability skills, including literacy, numeracy, IT, motivation, perseverance, creativity, innovation, leadership and enterprise - Supporting our pupils to develop their independence - Ensuring our pupils are ready for transition and life beyond Oakwood Learning Centre - Encouraging our pupils to develop a positive perception of themselves and a sense of belonging - Supporting our pupils to optimise their health and well-being, manage their emotions effectively and develop their resilience - Enabling our pupils to understand their rights and responsibilities and appropriately express their views - Helping our pupils to develop spiritual, moral, social and cultural (SMSC) awareness, preparing them for life in modern Britain, including respect for diversity, British Values and protected characteristics
+- We are committed to helping our pupils to flourish and achieve their aspirations through our approach to education and care.
+Oakwood Learning Centre provides a curriculum which is pupil-centred, ambitious, engaging, and relevant.
+We have high expectations of all pupils, with the aim that they leave us with qualifications, accreditation and experiences which will prepare them for the next chapter of their lives.
+We aim to do this by: - Inspiring our pupils to develop a love of learning, experience success and achieve positive outcomes - Helping our pupils to remember what they learn and make progress in all subject areas - Supporting our pupils to be ready for the next stage of learning - Ensuring every pupil leaves a reader - Enabling pupils to achieve qualifications and accreditation reflective of their strengths, needs and interests - Encouraging our pupils to raise their career aspirations - Providing our pupils with knowledge and experience of the workplace - Developing our pupils' employability skills, including literacy, numeracy, IT, motivation, perseverance, creativity, innovation, leadership and enterprise - Supporting our pupils to develop their independence - Ensuring our pupils are ready for transition and life beyond Oakwood Learning Centre - Encouraging our pupils to develop a positive perception of themselves and a sense of belonging - Supporting our pupils to optimise their health and well-being, manage their emotions effectively and develop their resilience - Enabling our pupils to understand their rights and responsibilities and appropriately express their views - Helping our pupils to develop spiritual, moral, social and cultural (SMSC) awareness, preparing them for life in modern Britain, including respect for diversity, British Values and protected characteristics